Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 Technically, this is my keyword research.

-The fact that SEO is not a one time job, proves itself to be true here.
-If it was, what was the need of continuously optimizing a page for years in order to stay on the top (or at least be eligible for #1 rank)?
+The fact that SEO is not a one-time job, proves itself to be true here.
+If it was, what was the need to continuously optimize a page for years in order to stay on the top (or at least be eligible for #1 rank)?

 #5 Number of words

-It almost became an unwritten rule in SEO space that longer the content, higher are the chances of ranking at the top.
+It almost became an unwritten rule in SEO space that the longer the content, the higher the chances of ranking at the top.
 Even studies showed that to be true.

 I have a theory.

-Number of words matter only if you’re running a printing press.
-Otherwise, I really don’t think number of words make any difference.
+The number of words matters only if you’re running a printing press.
+Otherwise, I really don’t think the number of words makes any difference.
 I know, everybody can’t be Seth Godin.
 But speaking of numbers, I’d never agree with the fact that more number of words means more chances of ranking at the top.

-You can write garbage & expect to rank #1 is hallucination.
-However, when you find an article that lengthy & is ranking #1 for the target keyword, perform a biopsy.
-You’ll find that number of words was never a motivation.
-It was covering the lengths & breadths of the topic was the motivation.
+You can’t write garbage & expect to rank #1 in hallucination.
+However, when you find an article that is lengthy & is ranking #1 for the target keyword, perform a biopsy.
+You’ll find that the number of words was never a motivation.
+It covered the lengths & breadths of the topic was the motivation.

-Don’t focus on the number of words written, instead focus on the search intent & how long the topic should be covered to fulfil the intent.
+Don’t focus on the number of words written, instead focus on the search intent & how long the topic should be covered to fulfill the intent.
 You should do just fine.

 How to engage users on your website?